devangmehta123/pycon-uk-2019/README.md

 and other tools for testing.

 ## Presenter's background
-* Returned back to active development about 3 years ago
+* Returned back to active development about 3 years ago.
-* Wrote first line of python code in Django/DRF to implement biz logic
+* Wrote first line of python code in Django/DRF to implement biz logic.
 * More interested in implementing biz logic in python in an established database schema and with lots of legacy biz logic implemented in wild PHP (no framework).
-* Learnt some parts of the framework through practically problem solving, but other individuals.
+* Learnt some parts of the framework through practically problem solving, but other specialists were responsible for setting up framework, etc.
 * THIS IS BIGGEST ADVANTAGE OF PYTHONIC APPROACH: It lets you be productive immediately without mastering too much detail about framework, setup, etc. *You only need to know what is practical and useful.*